rinnocente/gromed-vmd/README.md

 Therefore we prepared a small docker hat for the gromed docker that easily permits to include vmd, provided that users download by themself the vmd code base.

+You need docker installed of course.
+Copy the following lines of code with a left button click.

 ```
 mkdir ~/gromed-vmd